-- For the procedure for locating software, see Obtaining Software, page 7. - For a list of supported TFTP servers, see Supported Servers, page 4. - For a list of the specific IPS software files, see IPS File List, page 2. - For the procedure for initializing the sensor with the setup command, see Initializing the Sensor, page 39.
+- For a list of the specific IPS software files, see IPS File List, page 2. - For the procedure for initializing the sensor with the setup command, see Initializing the Sensor, page 37.

 Installing the ASA 5500 AIP SSM System Image